lfuelling/coinwatch/README.md

 - Displays a notification for each poll and each currency with configurable delays
 - A click on the notification opens the selected currency in the default browser
 - Daemonized.
 Once you started it, you can kill your shell and it will remain running.
+- Should work on Windows, macOS (tested) and Linux.

 ## Usage